BardouilleMhea/mhea_DH/afro-cuban.markdown

 </a>

 [Listen to a reading of Musica de Camara from a later edition book by #LecturasDomiciliarias](https://www.youtube.com/watch?v=bSITQi8eBx8&t=1034s)
-**Accessibility issue** s: This video is only in Spanish and closed captions are unavailable, which may make it unviewable for some individuals.
+**Accessibility issue** : This video is only in Spanish and closed captions are unavailable, which may make it unviewable for some individuals.

 <br/>